 Music is one way that hard-to-reach people can be communicated with, enabling them to interact with others.
 It has the power to calm and diffuse situations where ‘challenging behaviour’ is occurring.
 It can make a person come alive, making them feel happy and comforted, and it can also spark beautiful moments of nostalgia for sufferers of dementia.

 As with all Creative Rhythms sessions, music workshops are person-centred and tailor-made.
 Once I know as much as possible about a client (or group)’s likes and dislikes and understand what they would like to get out of it, I’ll design a session perfect for their needs and in line with any issues of ability and capacity.

-Depending on capacity, Creative Rhythms also offers technological resources such as a state of the art karaoke machine with visuals, unlimited songs to choose from, and worldwide radio to explore different genres from far-flung places, in addition to using a wide range of musical instruments, .
-There’s also a loop machine and microphones, perfect for creating your own songs, and a wide range of musical instruments including guitars, a keyboard, Brazilian samba drum, Djembe drum, xylophone, and lots of percussion!
+Depending on capacity, Creative Rhythms also offers technological resources such as a state of the art karaoke machine with visuals, unlimited songs to choose from, and worldwide radio to explore different genres from far-flung places, in addition to using a wide range of musical instruments including guitars, a keyboard, Brazilian samba drum, Djembe drum, xylophone, and tons of percussion- including ones you can make yourself!

 Sessions wind down and end with relaxing sensory time and/or intensive interaction methods that allow clients to feel, express themselves and communicate in their own way.
 Think massages, gong sound baths, blankets, nice soft things to touch and be touched by.
 Note: Please advise me of any allergies that may impact on the sensory part of the session.